claritylab/lucida/CONTRIBUTING.md

 We actively welcome your pull requests.

 1. Fork the repo and create your branch from `master`.
-2. If you've changed the workflow, update the documentation.
+2. If you have changed the workflow, update the documentation.
 3. Make sure your code lints.

 ## Issues